Detecting Shearless Phase-Space Transport Barriers in Global Gyrokinetic Turbulence Simulations with Test Particle Map Models: Acknowledgements

 \section{Acknowledgements}

 The authors thank D.R.
 Hatch and P.J.
 Morrison for fruitful comments on this work.
-This material is based upon work supported by the US Department of Energy, Office of Science, Contract Numbers DE-FG02-04ER54742 and DE-AC02-09CH11466.
+Several anonymous individuals are also thanked for their feedback.
+This work was supported by the US Department of Energy, Office of Science (N.M.C. contract number DE-FG02-04ER54742), (H.Z. and T.S. contract number DE-AC02-09CH11466); and the S\~{a}o Paulo Research Foundation (FAPESP), Brasil (G.C.G.
+Process Number \#2024/02591-0).
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a Department of Energy User Facility using NERSC award FES-ERCAP002927.